manojlds/Toggler/README.md

 Refer to the tests for impementation.

+**How to use fluent interface?**

+You can pass a bool parameter to your AppSettingsFeature to specify if you want to avoid using the configuration file. false means you wish to use the fluent interface.

+    private class TestFluentToggleFeature : AppSettingsFeature
+    {
+        public TestFluentToggleFeature()
+            : base(false) {}
+    }

+    private class TestFluentToggledWithFeature : IToggled<TestFluentToggleFeature>
+    {
+    }

+Once your classes are implemented you can turn a feature on and off.

+    [Test]
+    public void ToggledWithFluentFeatureShouldBeFluent()
+    {
+        var testToggledWithFeature = new TestFluentToggledWithFeature();
+        testToggledWithFeature.On().Off();
+        Assert.That(testToggledWithFeature.IsFeatureOn(), Is.False);
+        testToggledWithFeature.Off().On();
+        Assert.That(testToggledWithFeature.IsFeatureOn(), Is.True);
+    }

 **How to test it?**

 You can use the Toggler.TestHelper Nuget package to test toggles in your code.
 A typical test for toggling with feature would like below: